wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/TypeSystem/TypeScript-List.md

 - [2015-TypeScript Handbook #Book#](https://github.com/Microsoft/TypeScript-Handbook): The TypeScript Handbook is a comprehensive guide to the TypeScript language.

-* [2016-TypeScript Deep Dive #Book#](https://basarat.gitbooks.io/typescript/content/index.html): This is based on the lessons from Stack Overflow / DefinitelyTyped and general engagement with the TypeScript community.
+* [2016-TypeScript Deep Dive #Book#](https://basarat.gitbooks.io/typescript/content/index.html): This is based on the lessons from Stack Overflow / DefinitelyTyped and general engagement with the TypeScript community. 中文版参考 [深入理解 TypeScript](https://jkchao.github.io/typescript-book-chinese/)。

 - [Awesome TypeScript #Collection#](https://github.com/dzharii/awesome-typescript): A collection of awesome TypeScript resources for client-side and server-side development.
 Write your awesome JavaScript in TypeScript.
 Inspired by the awesome lists.